SaltwaterC/KeyboardBacklightForLenovo/README.md

 - A CLI application that may be used to test the functionality or use with other automation tools, such as Task Scheduler.
 - A Windows service for responding to events (boot, screen on) to reset the keyboard backlight status to a value set by the tray or the CLI application.

-## TODO

-- Auto mode for tray application.
-Have a set mode for day and a set mode for night.
-Either use a set time for day/night or mirror Night Light behaviour.
+The tray application has an Auto mode: a set mode for day and a set mode for night.
+This is either time based (on set time intervals) or Night light based where it follows Night light state.

 ## Under the bonnet